onlykey/onlykey.github.io/README.md

 ## About

-WebCrypt is a serverless Web App that integrates with [OnlyKey](https://onlykey.io) and [keybase.io](https://keybase.io/) to provide PGP encryption everywhere on-the-go.
+WebCrypt is a serverless Web App that integrates with [OnlyKey](https://onlykey.io) to provide PGP encryption everywhere on-the-go.
 With OnlyKey and Keybase together you have offline cold storage of your OpenPGP keys and can still easily encrypt messages and files.

 Supports Firefox, Google Chrome, Brave, and Edge (new) browsers!